LoveYouFyi/hugo-firebase/sites/LoveYouForms/content/docs/_index.md

 ## Motivation

-To make it fast and simple to handle and access/view form submissions for **unlimited web forms** of **unlimited websites** without minimum monthly per-web-app fees, or restrictive free usage offerings.
-All **from a single cloud application** that requires minimal maintenance.
+To make it fast and simple to handle, receive, and view form submissions for **unlimited web forms** of **unlimited websites** &mdash; **from a single cloud application** that requires minimal maintenance.

-Depending on your scenario, you get webforms for your web-apps for free, near-free, or extremely reduced cost, with significant time-savings compared to developing, deploying or managing a new form-handling app for each web-app.
+Depending on your scenario, you get webforms for your web-apps for free, near-free, or at an extremely reduced cost.
+You also get significant time-savings compared to developing, deploying or managing a new form-handling app for each web-app.

 ## What is LoveYouForms?

 ### Functional Explanation

-Your own form handling application that:
+Your own form handling application:

 * **Manage Unlimited Websites** &mdash; each with its own settings, email recipients, and Google Sheets spreadsheet sync.
-* **Form Submissions** &mdash; captures and saves form-submission data to your database.
+* **Form Submissions** &mdash; captures and saves form-submitted data to your database.
-* **Email Sending** &mdash; sends emails with the form data to you (or whomever you include as a recipient)
+* **Email Sending** &mdash; sends emails with the form data to one or more email addresses.
 * **Google Sheets** &mdash; syncs form submissions to Google Sheets so you have a spreadsheet to view all form submissions.
-* **Spam Filter** &mdash; option for using Akismet which prevents emails from being sent when a form submission is flagged as spam, but still syncs the data to Google Sheets for your periodic review in case a legitimate submission was accidentally flagged as spam.
+* **Spam Filter** &mdash; option for using Akismet prevents emails from being sent when a form submission is flagged as spam, but still syncs the data to Google Sheets for your periodic review in case a legitimate submission was mistakenly flagged as spam.

 ### Technical Explanation